StephanOrgiazzi/cv/articles/harness_engineering.md

 ## Why this matters

 You've set up Claude Code, added a few MCP servers, launched an `/init` command to generate a `CLAUDE.md`, and maybe dropped in some skills.
-It mostly works, but things get messy: the agent ignores skills, context fills up fast, and output quality degrades across long sessions.
+And it mostly works, but sometimes things can get a bit messy: the agent ignores skills, context fills up fast, and output quality degrades across long sessions.

 The usual reaction is to add more: more rules, more docs, more explicit prompts.
 That usually backfires.
 Most agent failures are **context-management failures**, and stuffing more content into the window usually makes things worst.